data-6-berkeley/fa25/syllabus.md

 ### Readings

 Readings are designed to complement the lecture content and prepare you for discussion in section.
 Readings will generally be lecture notes and, occasionally, external readings with a focus on ethical and social issues.
 Submit the weekly reading assignment on Gradescope for credit.
-Reading assignments will be released on Wednesdays after class and due **Thursday at 11:59PM**, the night before section.
+Reading assignments will be released (ideally) Tuesdays and due **Thursday at 5PM**, the evening before section.

 ### Assignments
 You learn data science by **doing** data science, not by just listening to lectures or reading a textbook.
 As such, homework assignments will be your primary source of learning in this class.